 Verdun is the first multiplayer FPS set in a realistic World War One setting.
-The merciless trench warfare offers a unique battlefield experience, immersing you and your squad into intense battles of attack and defense.
-Verdun is part of in the 1914-1918 WW1 Game Series, with the second entry Tannenberg taking players to the Eastern Front.
+Merciless trench warfare offers a unique battlefield experience, immersing you and your squad into intense battles of attack and defense.
+Verdun is part of the WW1 Game Series, with the second entry Tannenberg taking players to the Eastern Front.

 The game takes place on the Western Front between 1914 and 1918, in one of the bloodiest conflicts in world history.
 The developers were inspired by the infamous Battle of Verdun in 1916.
 The game offers 4 distinct game-modes with many historically accurate features such as realistic WW1 weaponry, authentic uniforms, horrendous gore, and maps based on the real battlefields of France and Belgium.

 With Movember drawing to a close and our focus on facial hair this month, Isonzo Intel number eight is all about character customisation, though gun lovers will enjoy reading about two notable Steyr handguns!
 In Isonzo, customization is spread across five categories: uniforms, headgear, mustaches, faces, and facial accessories.
 But first…

 Following the end of the alpha tests, a beta is planned.
 If you're interested and don't want to miss any news, sign up by clicking here.

 November is the month of Movember- a charity for men’s health that encourages men to grow mustaches to raise awareness.
 Since 2003, Movember has funded more than 1,250 men’s health projects around the world!
 You can donate here!